 (a) Demonstrated system feasibility.

 The technical feasibility of wide-scale in situ network performance measurements is well established.
-Existing tools measure a number of parameters, typically including upload rate, download rate, latency, and jitter.
+Existing tools measure a number of parameters, typically including uplink throughput rate, downlink throughput rate, latency, and jitter.
 Sometimes additional data, such as information on packet loss and timeouts, is reported as well, with various types of metadata.
 Some of the deployed tools and activities are summarized in the following non-exclusive list:

 Fixed-Centric Activities